PA Compact Newsletter

 FAQ Highlight

-1. PAs are required to meet the CME requirements of the state in which they hold a qualifying license.
-PAs must also maintain current NCCPA certification, which requires CME.
-They will not need to complete additional CME credits for states where they hold compact privileges.
-Other Member State requirements may apply in accordance with Section 4 of the PA Compact.
+1. Requirements for issuance of a privilege to practice in a Participating State are outlined in Section 4 of the Compact Model Language.
+PAs are required to meet the continuing medical education requirements of the state in which they hold a qualifying license.
+PAs must also maintain current NCCPA certification, which requires continuing education.
+They will not need to complete additional continuing medical education credits for states where they hold compact privileges.

 Questions?